nicolasbuitragob/nicolasbuitragob/README.md

 ## Hi, I am Nicolas 👋

-### I am an environmental engineer focusing on data science and machine learning
+### I am a machine learning engineer with a background in environmental engineering

 Cycling is my second passion :bicyclist: